Horospherical varieties with quotient singularities: Introduction

 \begin{theorem}[Fulton's question for horospherical varieties] \cref{fulton's question} has an affirmative answer for any quasiprojective horospherical variety $X$ with quotient singularities.
 In fact, $F$ may be taken to be a finite diagonalizable (hence abelian) group. \end{theorem}

-\begin{remark} In \cref{fulton's question for horospherical varieties}, we have that $X=V/F$, but we are \textit{not} saying that the quotient map $V\to X$ is a horospherical morphism ($V$ itself need not even be a horospherical variety).
+\begin{remark} In \cref{fulton's question for horospherical varieties}, we have that $X=V/F$, but we are \textit{not} saying that $V$ is a horospherical variety or that the quotient map $V\to X$ is a horospherical morphism.
 For example, \cite[Proposition 4.1]{satriano2015quotients} shows that the weighted projective space $\P(1,1,2)$ blown up at a torus-invariant point, which is a toric variety (hence horospherical), cannot be written as the quotient of a smooth \textit{toric} variety by a finite subgroup of its torus. \end{remark}